📊 Understanding HDF5

 • Usually simple values: strings, numbers, small arrays

-• Examples: platform name, date, units, description
+• Examples: platform name, date, units, description, coordinate system

 • Can be attached to root, groups, or datasets

-Visual Structure Example (Version 2.0 Format)
+Visual Structure Example (Version 2.0 Multi-Product Format with Coordinates)

 📁 myfile.h5 (the HDF5 file itself)

-├── @processing_type = "INTERFEROGRAM" (attribute of root)
+├── @processing_software = "ISCE2 + MintPy" (attribute of root)

-├── @sign_convention = "Positive LOS displacement corresponds to surface motion toward the sensor"
+├── @sign_convention = "Positive toward sensor"

 ├── 📁 ALOS2_073_A/ (track group)